Neuroscience reveals how a year of social distancing broke our brains

 Humans have an evolutionarily hardwired need to socialize—though it may not feel like it when deciding between a dinner invite and rewatching Schitt’s Creek.

 From insects to primates, maintaining social networks is critical for survival in the animal kingdom.
-Social groups provide mating prospects, cooperative hunting and protection from predators.
+Social groups provide mating prospects, cooperative hunting, and protection from predators.

-But social homeostasis–the right balance of social connections–must be met.
+But social homeostasis—the right balance of social connections—must be met.
 Small social networks can’t deliver those benefits, while large ones increase competition for resources and mates.
-Because of this, human brains developed specialized circuitry to gauge our relationships and make the correct adjustments – much like a social thermostat.
+Because of this, human brains developed specialized circuitry to gauge our relationships and make the correct adjustments—much like a social thermostat.

-And like those motivations, a recent study found that reducing social interaction causes social cravings – producing brain activity patterns similar to food deprivation.
+And like those motivations, a recent study found that reducing social interaction causes social cravings—producing brain activity patterns similar to food deprivation.

 So if people hunger for social connection like they hunger for food, what happens to the brain when you starve socially?